-By construction, the forward pass of our in-context Q estimator is equivalent to the step-wise optimization of TD-error.
-We analyze the outputs and the parameter distributions of each intermediate layer to validate its effectiveness.
-We randomly select 10 different states and their corresponding action in the offline dataset of Walker2d-Medium-Expert-v2, retrieve 20 relevant transitions by best cosine state similarity, and estimate the Qs for these state-action pairs.
-We store outputs of all intermediate layers and the visualization results are shown in~\Cref{fig:q_evolve}.
-From~\Cref{fig:q_evolve} we can discover that the Q estimates show converging trend as the layer get deeper, validating the iterative refinement process.
+In this section, we conduct additional analysis of the functionality of our in-context Q estimator.
+By construction, the forward pass of our in-context Q estimator is equivalent to step-wise optimization of the TD error.
+We analyze the outputs and parameter distributions of each intermediate layer to validate its effectiveness.
+We randomly select 10 different states and their corresponding actions from the offline dataset of Walker2d-Medium-Expert-v2, retrieve 20 relevant transitions using cosine state similarity, and estimate the Q-values for these state-action pairs.
+We store the outputs of all intermediate layers, and the visualization results are shown in~\Cref{fig:q_evolve}.
+From~\Cref{fig:q_evolve}, we observe that the Q estimates exhibit a converging trend as the layers become deeper, which validates the iterative refinement process.